PunyabratSaikia/Image-Hashing/README.md

 # Image-Hashing
-This image hashing algorithm utilizes image sharpness techniques, ring partition and fuzzification.
+This image hashing algorithm utilizes image sharpness techniques and ring partition .
 The robustness and discriminative power is optimized.

 Algorithm :